All about neurotransmitters

 Neurotransmitters and the gut

 Did you know that some neurotransmitters are partially produced in the gut?
-This occurs in the enteric nervous system: a complex network of nerve cells and neurotransmitters in the gut.
+This occurs in the enteric nervous system: a complex network of nerve cells and neurotransmitters in the intestines.
 Some of the main neurotransmitters produced in the gut include serotonin, acetylcholine, GABA, and dopamine. (source)

-Activating and inhibiting neurotransmitters
+Excitatory and inhibitory neurotransmitters

 Neurotransmitter